USW encourages servant leadership through scholarship program

 It is USW's intention that over the course of the next several years our Servant Leadership Scholarship program will continue to make transformations as expressed by this student-athlete.

-*Gary Dill is president for University of the Southwest.
+*Gary Dill is former president for University of the Southwest.